Stuart Cameron, UCQ’s Managing Director of commercial operations discusses how we blend academic expertise with real world business know how.

 The focus of UCQ is to help employers drive business performance and also improve results through the development of their existing and prospective managers.

-Our Chartered Manager Degree Apprenticeship has been developed by our work-based learning specialists who understand the realities of leadership and management thanks to their own extensive industry experience.
+Our work-based learning specialists have developed the Chartered Manager Degree Apprenticeship.
+They understand the realities of leadership and management thanks to their own extensive industry experience.

 This includes me and my team at UCQ who have a great deal of hands on experience in leadership and management, gained from working across a range of industries, employer types and sizes; from small/medium sized enterprises, venture capital backed firms, and also Fortune 500 industrial conglomerates.

-At UCQ is aligned with the needs of employers.
-Our corporate and commercial teams ensure we remain focused on the employer, as well as managing aspects of our business.
+Aligned with the needs of employers, our corporate and commercial teams ensure we remain focused on the employer.
+This is alongside managing aspects of our business.
 Employer engagement and relationship management ensures this.

 Employee focus, combined with academic expertise, means teaching and learning is informed by industry experts.
 These experts act, in part, as the voice of the customer.
 This ensures there’s no disconnect between the academic concepts and theories we teach and their practical application in the workplace.